 This article is Episode 2 of our series Probate Court: The True Story of Lawrence Moretti, Rita Casoni, and the Close-Knit Neighborhood That Is Boston's North End.
 To get caught up, you should read Episode 1 here if you haven't already.

-When we left off a couple days ago, Lawrence, in his late seventies, had begun to suffer serious health problems . . .
+When we left off a couple of days ago, Lawrence, in his late seventies, had begun to suffer serious health problems . . .
 His neighbor Rita had stepped in to help.

 Recognizing it was getting to be too much to handle on her own, she hires someone she had counseled at the health center she worked at, Romano Pagliarani, to move in with Lawrence and see to his everyday needs.